paulocoghi/auto-mysql-backup/README.md

 Shell script to create MySQL backups.
 Can be used manually or via cron jobs.
 Created specially to my friend, Pasquale.

+PRs are welcome!
+If you want to contribute, let's make this tool the best one to MySQL backups, together!

+For support, just open an issue!

 ## Installation

 ```